muratk5n/thirdwave/en/index.md

 Previous share on AI+ethics debate is similar in spirit to AI+doomsday debate.
 In both cases the underlying assumption / message is the tech is *that good*.
 It's a good trick, sales-by-presumption.
-Make it sound like A implies B and argue as if B is already true, which telegrams A is a done deal.
+If A implies B develop arguments as if B is already true, which telegrams A is a done deal.
 These c--suckers are always selling...

 ---